What to Do After a Business Fails: A Step-by-Step Recovery Plan

 Step 2: Assess Your Finances

 Use financial software or bring in a CPA to help you reorganize what’s owed and check your credit status.
 You can reach out to a Small Business Development Center (SBDC) for free financial advice and recovery tools.
-Once you face the numbers directly, you take back control and open the door to new options.
+Facing the numbers directly is an essential part of any business recovery plan.

 Step 3: Extract the Lessons